Zum (company)

-Zum, also written as Zūm, is an American student transportation services company based in Redwood City, California, U.S.

-Zum Services, Inc. provides contract transportation services to school districts across the United States.
-It provides an app that parents can download to track the location of their children on Zum’s vehicles.
+Zum Services, Inc., stylized as Zūm, is an American student transportation services company headquartered in Redwood City, California, U.S. It provides contract transportation services to school districts across the United States.

 History

-Zum was founded by Ritu Narayan, Vivek Garg and Abhishek Garg after they identified a problem faced by working mothers.
-It has developed a technology platform that can optimize school bus routes and improve communications for school bus fleets.

-Zum initially started its operations in California in early 2016.
+Zum was founded in 2015 by Ritu Narayan, Vivek Garg and Abhishek Garg, initially operating under the name Liftee.
+Narayan, a former product manager at eBay and Oracle, was inspired by her own experiences as a working mother and by her mother's career sacrifices in India.
+The service was initially modeled after ridesharing platforms, offering parents an app to schedule vetted drivers to transport their children to school and after-school activities.
+The company was renamed from Liftee to Zum in January 2016.
+Zum began its operations in California in early 2016.

+In August 2017, Zum raised $5.5 million in a Series A funding round led by Sequoia Capital.
+A $19 million Series B round followed in March 2018.
 In February 2019, BMW i Ventures invested as part of a $40 million investment round in the company to expand its operations outside California.
 Previously, it received $19 million in a Series B round in 2018 and $5.5 million in a Series A round in 2017.

-In 2019, Zum entered into a $150 million contract with the San Francisco Unified Schools District to operate the transportation system in the district.
+In July 2019, Zum entered into a $150 million contract with the San Francisco Unified Schools District to operate the transportation system in the district.

 In February 2020, Zum began a partnership with Oakland Unified School District (OUSD) to provide transportation services to its students.
 In August 2024, OUSD introduced the first all-electric school bus fleet in the United States.

-In October 2021, Zum, nearing unicorn status, received $130 million in funding led by Softbank Vision Fund 2, with participation from existing investors including Sequoia and BMW i Ventures.
+In July 2021, Zum was awarded a five-year contract valued at $150 million by the San Francisco Unified School District (SFUSD).
+In October 2021, Zum raised $130 million in Series D funding led by SoftBank Vision Fund 2, with participation from existing investors including Sequoia Capital and BMW i Ventures, at a valuation of $930 million.
 The funds were used to expand the company's footprint to new areas and expand its fleet, including adding new electric vehicles.